end-4/dots-hyprland/README.md

 </div>

-# Main features
+# Cool stuff
- - An overview widget that shows window positions in workspaces (and has an app search! gnomie!!!1!1!!)
+ - An overview widget that shows window positions in workspaces + app search (aims to be a GNOME overview replacement)
  - Can toggle Windows 11-like mode hehee
  - Powered by Pywal and Material You
  - Sexy animations
- - A rice made by a literal Asian
+ - By an actual Asian
+ - Winner of Hyprland ricing competition Summer 2023 (summer-gruv branch)

 # Branches + Screenshots